-Why?: Revealing clothing is distracting to learning.
-By dressing modestly (yet still stylishly), we are creating a positive learning environment.
+Why?: By dressing modestly (yet still stylishly), we are creating a positive learning environment.
 Low hanging jeans and low cut shirts reveal undergarments that should remain covered by clothing.
 Shorts, skirts and dresses must be an appropriate length; use end of fingertips by sides as a guideline.
 Slogans must be appropriate and support a safe and caring school environment.
 References must be clearly positive in nature.

-Cell Phones
+Cell Phones/Smart Watches